tramarobin/fctSnPM/README.md

 * Report issues or problems with the software
 * Seek support

-I will try to answer as quickly and accuratly as possible.
+I will try to answer as quickly and accurately as possible.
 Thank's for using this function.